joshua-morris/rps-server/README.md

 ```
 ./rpsserver
 ```
-which will listen and print an ephemeral port.
+which will listen on and print an ephemeral port.

 To connect:
 ```